backstrap/mathmodel/README.md

     new Solid().rotate(pi/4).stretch(2, 3, 4).block();

-Scenes can also be animated by setting the 'animate' property of your MathModel config and then setting the rotationAxisAngle (and optionally rotationOrigin) options of the shapes that are to be animated (rotation is the only animation currently supported.)
+Scenes can also be animated by setting the 'animate' property of your MathModel config and then setting various animation properties on the objects to be animated.
+Two forms of animation are currently supported.
+1) Rotation: define rotationAxisAngle and (optionally) rotationOrigin options of the shapes to be animated.
+2) Mogrify: add a shape for each keyframe of the animation; on each shape, define mogrifyStep, mogrifyMax, and (optionally) mogrifyCount options to specify when during the animation that shape will be displayed.

+    class MyPart extends Shape {
+        // Returns a square which is red for five frames then green for five frames, repeating. get() {
+            const surface = new Surface(this.setOptions({
+                mogrifyStep: 0,
+                mogrifyMax: 10,
+                mogrifyCount: 5,
+                color: '#ff0000',
+            }));

+            return surface.rect().concat(
+                surface.setOptions({mogrifyStep: 5, color: '#00ff00'}).rect()
+            );
+        }
+    }

-The <a href="GroupedShape.html">GroupedShape</a> class can be used to group elements together into logic objects.
+The <a href="GroupedShape.html">GroupedShape</a> class can be used to group elements together into logical objects.
 Grouped objects will be animated as a single entity.
+The animation properties of the group will be set to those of the last item added to the group;
+best practice dictates that all items in a group should be created with identical animation properties.

     class MyPart extends GroupedShape {
         // Returns a simple spinning shape composed of two squares.